lovelysystems/lovely-editor/src/components/oyez-editor/README.md

   </EditorBlock>
 )

-// then pass customBlockWrapper as blockComponent to the Editor
+// then pass customBlockWrapper as blockComponent to the OyezEditor
-<Editor
+<OyezEditor
   editorState={...}
   blockComponent={customBlockWrapper}
   blocksConfig={...}